 Albany Visitors Association holds an annual photography and video contest.
 It’s a terrific opportunity to share your work with millions of visitors across the US and the rest of the world.

-The deadline is March 8th at 5:00 p.m. (for 2019); the categories are listed below (in the category section) so that you can start gathering images for 2019 during our best weather.
-(Click here to go straight to the 2019 contest entry page.)
+The deadline is Friday, March 6 at 5:00 p.m. (for 2020); the categories are listed below (in the category section) so that you can start gathering images during our best weather.
+(Click here to go straight to the 2020 contest entry page.)